Swiss-Polar-Institute/data-management-guidance/content/backing_up_data.md

 ## Data backup

-Ensuring you have several reliable copies of data avoids data loss and gives peace of mind.
+Ensuring you have several reliable copies of data avoids data loss.

-Backup set-up and schedule will differ when working in the field.
+Backup set-up and schedules will differ when working in the field.
 This is covered in more detail in the [planning](#before-you-go) and [working in the field](#in-the-field) sections of the guide.

 ### Creating a backup schedule